jkurtak/journey-through-spring/docs/spring-core/beans/README.md

 }
 ```

 > [lateinit](https://kotlinlang.org/docs/reference/properties.html#late-initialized-properties-and-variables) is a Kotlin construct and is confusing for those new using the language with Spring.
-This is required because Kotlin is very strict with Null safety checking.
+This is required because Kotlin is very strict with null safety checking.
 There is a short period of time where the userService property will actually be null, refer back to the Spring Bean Lifecycle section to learn more.
-Spring will first create your Object and then use reflection immediately after to inject these properties, lateinit essentially tells Kotin to ignore the Null safety checks for this reference.
+Spring will first create your Object and then use reflection immediately after to inject these properties, lateinit essentially tells Kotin to ignore the null safety checks for this reference.

 Testing code written this way is much harder because you really don't have a good clean way to override the value with a Mock.
 There are two general approaches to this - define another bean as the @Primary and override it in the ApplicationContext, or using Mockito and the @InjectMocks annotation.